Tim Anderson Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 25 of 39 games this year, with multiple hits 10 times.
+- Anderson has picked up a hit in 65.0% of his 40 games this year, with at least two hits in 27.5% of those games.

-- In 39 games played this year, he has not hit a long ball.
+- He has not gone deep in his 40 games this year.

-- In eight games this season, Anderson has picked up an RBI, with more than one RBI once.
+- Anderson has driven in a run in nine games this year (22.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.